JSuder-xx/JSuder-xx.github.io/_posts/2019-01-06-media-purveyor.md

 Also covered above.

 ## Respect for Roles
-I learned to respect all of the roles in the value chain with just a few listed here
+I learned to respect all of the roles in the value chain; listing just a few here
 * Sales and Marketing are two different very distinct disciplines and both are **really** hard.
 * Gathering requirements is **really** hard.
 * Good UX design is **insanely** hard.
 Design sprints, rapid prototyping, customer feedback, and the guidance of skilled designers are necessary to produce good user experiences.
 * Good support / customer care requires a special kind of person that
   * can be
     * both _empathetic_ to the suffering of users
-    * and _impervious_ to user insults and fury
+    * and _impervious_ to user insults and vitriol
   * while _actively listening_ for the informational content in the communication.
   * Being that person is... you guessed it... **really** hard.
+Eventually I even came to the view that users deserve respect even when they are trolling you.
+Supporting the product I received a lot of very colorful and **impressively** mean messages.
+After the stinging and burning sensations subsided I often found actionable insight in most of the e-mails (...most).

 Failure results from any broken links in that chain.
-Further, I learned the syngergistic value of communication between the links because I was one person!
-Well I still am one person (no mitosis or anything).

-For example, when I started developing the product I would typically _start_ with UX design or the Technical design of feature I thought would be awesome.
-I considered the technical maintaince costs of features and that was all.
-By the end, I would filter every feature by the criteria
+Further, I learned the syngergy of communication between the links of the chain because I was one person (well I still am one person - no mitosis or anything)!
+When I began developing the product I would typically _start_ with UX design or the Technical design of feature I thought would be awesome.
+By the end, I would start further to the left and extend further to the right by considering the constraints and needs of every facet of the chain
 * can I sell this?
-* can I market this? can I explain this feature to a stranger in less than ten words?
+* can I market this? can I grab someone's attention in a few words? explain this feature to a stranger in less than twenty words?
+* can I write the documentation for this?
 * can I support this when it breaks?
 * how does _adding_ this feature _change_ the user perception of existing features?

 ## Users Matter
-Agile emphasizes the significance of Users but in 2005 this was something of a revelation: As with writing, audience identification is **everything**.
-If you do not know your user group you will fail.

-Further, I learned that users deserve respect even when they are trolling you.
-Supporting the product I received a lot of very colorful and **impressively** mean messages.
-After the stinging and burning sensations subsided I usually found actionable insight in most of the e-mails (...most).
+As with writing, audience identification is **everything**.
+If you do not know and build for your user group you will fail.
+In the section on competitive advantage I talk about how I lost focus due to competitor feature envy but that is only half the story.
+The other half of the story is that at the time I had several very friendly and very _vocal_ users who asked for features outside what was appropriate for my target user group.
+Beware of the shifting customer profile!
+It can happen when a customer is responsible for a large proportion of _current_ revenue, or they have market influence, or you like them, or fear them, or some other reason.
+Building to appease a customer outside your profile is rarely a good idea and yet it is very easy to accidentally find yourself doing just that.